danielknng/skinny-bravia/README.md

 ---

 ## ⚠️ Warnings
-> ⚠️ **Root access is not required**, but some steps may alter factory settings.
+> ⚠️ **Root access is not required**, but some steps may alter functionality.
+Every change done should be reversible without a factory reset, but still be careful.
-> ⚠️ Disabling critical system apps can affect system stability.
-> ⚠️ Some updates may fail after disabling certain services, even thought I didnt experience any issues.

 ---

 ## 📋 Structure of the Guide